bodo-ai/PyDough/documentation/usage.md

 - `metadata`: the PyDough knowledge graph to use for the conversion (if omitted, `pydough.active_session.metadata` is used instead).
 - `config`: the PyDough configuration settings to use for the conversion (if omitted, `pydough.active_session.config` is used instead).
 - `database`: the database context to use for the conversion (if omitted, `pydough.active_session.database` is used instead).
 The database context matters because it controls which SQL dialect is used for the translation.
+- `display_sql`: displays the sql before executing in a logger.

 Below is an example of using `pydough.to_df` and the output, attached to a sqlite database containing data for the TPC-H schema: